About the course

 This is a research degree leading to the award of a DPhil in Physical and Theoretical Chemistry.
 Many training opportunities are available throughout the course, including seminar series throughout the Department of Chemistry and the annual Hinshelwood Lectures, but the focus of the course is the research project.

-The breadth of research interests in the Physical and Theoretical Chemistry Laboratory (PTCL) is a particular strength, and current areas of research are listed in further detail below.
+The breadth of research interests in the Physical and Theoretical Chemistry Laboratory (PTCL) is a notable strength, and current areas of research are listed in further detail below.

 Provides a key interface with physics, materials science and biology, with research including: quantum condensed matter theory, chemical reaction dynamics and mechanism, and the electronic and optical properties of macromolecular systems.

 Research areas include: interfacial kinetics, reaction dynamics, photochemical and radical processes, computation of reaction pathways, atmospheric chemistry and modelling.

 Cutting-edge work includes research into: single molecule sensing, protein chemistry and molecular imaging.

 Key areas are: molecular nanotechnology & nanolubrication (opening up new opportunities in the molecular- scale engineering of electronic, optoelectronic and photonic devices), quantum theory of strongly correlated materials, complex reaction pathways.